| Home | New Testament Studies | Luke Table of Contents | Previous Section | Next Section |

 ▣ "do not go after them" This is an AORIST PASSIVE (deponent) SUBJUNCTIVE used in the sense of an IMPERATIVE (Mark 13:7 is a PRESENT IMPERATIVE).
 It has the NEGATIVE PARTICLE, which usually denotes stopping an act in progress.
 These false messiahs had a large and zealous following.
 Nationalism is a tricky master.
 It tends to pull us away from the priority of the Kingdom of God.

-21:9-11 These are precursor signs that are observable in every age.
-They designate the kind of world we live in, not uniquely the world immediately before the Second Coming of Jesus Christ (cf. John L. Bray, Matthew 24 Fulfilled, pp. 25,28).
+21:9-11 These are precursor signs that are observable in every age (cf. Mark 13:7-8; Matt.
+24:6-8).
+They designate the kind of world we live in, not uniquely the world immediately before the coming of Jesus Christ in judgment of "those who pierced Him" (cf. Rev. 1:7, cf. John L. Bray, Matthew 24 Fulfilled, pp. 25,28).

 21:9 "do not be terrified" This is another AORIST PASSIVE SUBJUNCTIVE used in the sense of an IMPERATIVE.
 It is also an idiom from the Septuagint.
+The times of temporal judgment nor the eschatological judgment should frighten believers because their sins have been forgiven and they are fully accepted by God in Christ!

 ÷LUKE 21:10-11